Spinal Stenosis - Narrowing of the Spine

 What Are Common Symptoms of Spinal Stenosis?

-For some individuals, there are little to no signs or symptoms of spinal stenosis.
+For some individuals, there are little to no signs or symptoms of thoracic spinal stenosis.
 For others, they may experience symptoms such as:

 • Pain, tingling, or muscle weakness in your back